Franklin High School Computer Science

 Exploring Computer Science

-This is the frist course in our three-year pathway.
-Learn the command line interface • Develop problem-solving skills and techniques • Program using the C language • Solve problems using control flow, arrays and iteration.
+The first course in the three-year pathway • Learn the command line interface • Develop problem-solving skills and techniques • Program using the C language • Solve problems using control flow, arrays and iteration

 AP Computer Science Principles